How to Manage Former Peers Smoothly When You Become Their Leader

 Boundaries not set can result in a free-for-all.
 There were likely inside jokes, casual agreements, and unspoken expectations in your dealings with peers.

 Making boundaries doesn’t mean you cut them off or keep your distance.
-It is showing the boundary lines, demonstrating what your boundaries are and where you draw the line between friends and work relationships on a regular basis.
-Start acting like you treat everyone the same way; if they notice that, your peers will see you as a leader.
+It involves clearly defining your boundary lines and regularly demonstrating where you draw the line between friendships and work relationships, which is essential for managing former peers.
+Start acting like you treat everyone the same way; if they notice that, your peers will see you as a leader while leading a team you used to work with.

 3. Stay Fair and Consistent to Build Long-Term Trust

-Fairness creates trust, and confidence means everyone can relax and put their best work forward.
+Fairness creates trust, and confidence means everyone can relax and put their best work forward when managing former peers.
 If you treat every team member equally—no favorites, no backroom deals—you demonstrate that your selections and evaluations are based on work rather than friendship.

 Your previous peers notice this kind of stability.
 They understand that your advice, your high-performing roles, and your standards are consistent for everyone.
-Genuine trust in your leadership abilities develops over time.
-Your whole team can, as a result, follow you with faith more easily.
+Genuine trust in your leadership abilities develops over time, strengthening how to lead former colleagues with credibility.

 4. Give Feedback With Clarity and Confidence